 Set on the east coast of New Zealand in 1984, Boy, an 11-year-old child and devout Michael Jackson fan, gets a chance to know his absentee criminal father, who has returned to find a bag of money he buried years ago.

 Viago, Deacon and Vladislav are vampires who are finding that modern life has them struggling with the mundane - like paying rent, keeping up with the chore wheel, trying to get into nightclubs and overcoming flatmate conflicts.

-In Wellington, Lily is a wallflower, inexplicably attracted to Jerrod, a loser.
-He's nursing a decade-long grudge against someone who teased him in high school; she's just out of a job.
-She goes home with him to a seacoast town where he intends to have it out with his nemesis; she meets his father, his daughter from a one-night stand, and other family members - and there's the memory of his talented (and dead) brother.
-Jerrod treats Lily badly, invents a relationship with a women he had a crush on years before, and gears up for his fight.
+In Wellington, wallflower Lily is inexplicably attracted to loser Jarrod.
+She's out of a job; he's nursing a decade-long grudge against someone who teased him in high school.
+When she accompanies him to his seacoast hometown where he intends to take on his nemesis, she meets his father, his daughter from a one-night stand, and other family members--plus the memory of his talented, dead brother.
+Jarrod treats Lily badly, invents a relationship with his dead brother's fiancée, and gears up for his fight.
 Will she finally have enough and go home?Written by

 Was this review helpful to you?

 | Report this